adcimon/cheatsheets/aws/README.md

 [Desktop Cloud Visualization (DCV)](https://docs.aws.amazon.com/dcv/) is a remote visualization technology that delivers remote desktop and application streaming from any cloud or data center to any device over varying network conditions.

 ## DynamoDB

+[DynamoDB](https://docs.aws.amazon.com/dynamodb/) is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.

 Scan table.
 ```